How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 What happens if I miss a deadline to respond to HMRC?

 HMRC can issue a formal information notice (under Schedule 36, Finance Act 2008) requiring a response within a set period.
 If you miss that deadline, HMRC can issue a closure notice on the basis of the information they have, which usually means they reject or heavily reduce your claim.
 Missing HMRC deadlines materially worsens your position.
-Ensure your adviser tracks deadlines diligently.
+Ensure your adviser tracks deadlines religiously.

 If HMRC finds no fault, do I still need to pay interest?

 No. If HMRC closes the enquiry and confirms that your claim was correct, you owe no additional interest.
 Interest only runs on understatements.
 However, if HMRC identifies an understatement (i.e., you claimed too much relief), they assess interest from the original self-assessment due date to the date of the closure notice.
+This can add 15-30% to the repayment.

 What if I receive a second enquiry notice on a different claim year?

 HMRC can open separate enquiries into different years.
-If you received an enquiry into 2024 and then, while that is ongoing, receive a second enquiry into 2025, they are two separate enquiries.
+If you received an enquiry into 2021 and then, while that is ongoing, receive a second enquiry into 2020, they are two separate enquiries.
 The timeline for each runs independently, though HMRC may want consistent information across both years.
 This does not automatically extend either enquiry, but it does mean you are managing two parallel processes.

 Do I need a specialist if the enquiry is just into year 1 of a claim?

 If HMRC has opened an enquiry, you almost certainly benefit from specialist advice.
 Even a "simple" first-year enquiry is a formal legal proceeding.
 The documentation you provide, and the tone of your response, set the precedent for how HMRC views subsequent years.
-Investing in specialist advice in year one typically saves money in years 2-3.
+Investing in specialist advice in year 1 typically saves money in years 2-3.
 A specialist can also review your claim for genuine errors before submitting the full response to HMRC, which can limit the scope of the enquiry.

 When Specialist Input Matters